sdiv877/RFC-913/README.md

 Although this implementation is designed to be cross-platform, and will work on any machine, the associated scripts are designed to be run on a linux system.

-**Initial Setup**
-1. Open a new command prompt
-2. Execute the 'build' script with `./build.sh` to build the server and client

 **Running the Server**

 1. Open a new command prompt
-2. Change directory to the `RFC 913/Server` directory
+2. Change directory to the `scripts` directory
-3. Execute the 'run' script with `./run.sh` to start the server
+3. Execute the 'runServer' script with `./runServer.sh` to start the server
 4. A message will be displayed stating that the server was successfully started

 **Running the Client**

 1. Open a new command prompt
-2. Change directory to the `RFC 913/Client` directory
+2. Change directory to the `scripts` directory
-3. Execute the 'run' script with `./run.sh` to start the client
+3. Execute the 'runClient' script with `./runClient.sh` to start the client
 4. A message will be displayed stating that the client successfully connected to the server followed by a greeting from the server

 Once a client has connected to the server, commands can be sent and the server will respond accordingly.